-The Composites UTC is a research centre supported by Rolls-Royce plc to provide a validated analysis capability for the mechanical response of composites that can be used to design composite components.
+The Composites University Technology Centre (UTC) at the University of Bristol is a research centre supported by Rolls-Royce plc to provide a validated analysis capability for the response of composites that can be used to design and manufacture composite components.
 It aims to act as a focus for composites research activities, liaising with other universities to provide a coordinated programme to meet the needs of Rolls-Royce.
-A series of case studies are given below to give examples of the type of work that the UTC is involved in.

 A highly complex specimen, representative of a typical composite dove-tail joint, has been designed, manufactured and tested.
 This has been both an exercise to understand the nature of the failure mechanisms and behaviour and to validate finite element models.
 The specimen, produced from unidirectional carbon fibre/epoxy pre-preg, reduces down from 147 plies at the thick end to 45 plies at the thin end.
 The manufacture of the specimens was in itself a complex task, with great care being taken to ensure the accuracy of the terminated ply placement and specimen symmetry.
 The finite element model used was a ply-by-ply representation of the layup with cohesive interface elements between each ply to be able to capture the delamination failure mode.
 Results show the close working of numerical modelling and experimental testing to better understand and predict the failure of a complex specimen which in turn will improve future component design.